mechanoid/staggard/README.md

 ## Tasks

+Tasks can be invoked with `deno task [TASKNAME]`:

 - `deps:load` - loads dependencies to deno cache if deps.ts has beed updated
   remotely
 - `deps:update` - writes updated dependencies to deps.ts
 - `run` - kicks off the service
 - `run:debug` - starts the service in debug mode
+- `run:example:synch` - runs a synchronous rendering example
+- `run:example:stream` - runs a stream rendering example
+- `run:example:express` - starts an express app at localhost:3001, showing an
+  example integration with fallback handling.

 ## Settings